shogundevel/shark/README.md

 ...to build the system library and...

-> shark tool compile py lib/libpygameshark/shark.shk out/shark.py
+> shark tool compile py lib/libpysharkgame/shark.shk out/shark.py

-...to build the gameshark library.
+...to build the sharkgame library.

 Now cd to your game's root directory and type: